This blog covers a few key points:

 - Better assessment of penalties for all suppliers and improved invoice management, which allows for a significant rise of the penalties invoiced each month

-Learn more about SR Supply Chain Insights.
+Learn more about Supply Chain Insights.